shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 If a timeout is defined in the CPS, or adjusted in the *Channel Details* screen, the *Talk Timer* will count down and when the timeout period is reached a beep will play and the TX will stop.

-In **DMR Tier2** the timer will not start counting until the repeater becomes active.
+When transmitting to a DMR repeater which is not currently transmitting, the timer will not start counting until the repeater becomes active.

 During FM and DMR Tx, a *VU meter* is displayed showing the input microphone level, in the form of a bar graph across the top of the screen.